SchneHa/TonuinoTagWriter-TTW/README.md

 - TP4056 Li-Po charging module (you have to modify the module to charge with not more than max. current for your battery)
 - Li-Po battery 3,7V / 500mAh or more
 - Switch 2x 1-0-1
-- Enclosure can be found on http://itse.homeip.net/projekte/13/
+- Enclosure can even be found on http://itse.homeip.net/projekte/13/

 Arduino config:
 - 4M (190KB SPIFFS with OTA)